-3. Tactically Actively managed strategies vary greatly from one another so it is important to discuss and understand the investment methodology being used.
-Risks may be managed through asset allocation, security selection and in some strategic trading of securities.
-Please see material risks for more information.
-Our Tactically Managed Strategies seek to take advantage of short term and/ or Managed Strategies longer term market trends.
-Tactical investing involves taking long or short term positions in a range of securities.
+Tactically Managed Strategies seek to take advantage of short term and/ or longer term market trends.
+Tactical investing involves taking long or short-term positions in a range of securities.
 The manager then tactically trades and allocates to these securities in an effort to manage risk and produce a positive return.
 Technical, quantitative and to a lesser degree fundamental analysis is often an important consideration in tactical strategies as it can be helpful in determining optimal entry and exit points.

 Tactically Managed Strategies are generally more complex and involve different risks than standard buy-and-hold investment strategies.
 Unlike Passively Managed Strategies and many Actively Managed Strategies, the performance of the portfolio is primarily driven by the Trading of Securities in the portfolio or strategy and not the long term holding of assets or securities.

 Tactically managed strategies vary greatly from one another so it is important to discuss and understand the investment methodology being used.
 Risks may be managed through Asset Allocation, Security Selection and Trading of Securities.
 Please see material risks for more information.

-4. Blended Strategies Blended Strategies involve blending of Passively Managed Strategies, Actively Managed Strategies and Tactically Managed Strategies in the construction of your portfolio.
+4. Blended Strategies

+Blended Strategies involve blending of Passively Managed Strategies, Actively Managed Strategies and Tactically Managed Strategies in the construction of your portfolio.
 Please see the above descriptions of Passively Managed, Actively Managed and Tactically Managed Strategies to understand more about these portfolios.

-Combined strategies vary greatly from one another so it is important to discuss and understand the investment methodologies being used.
+Blended strategies vary greatly from one another so it is important to discuss and understand the investment methodologies being used.
 Risks may be managed through Asset Allocation, Security Selection and Trading of Securities.
 Please see material risks for more information.

-5. ESG Strategies ESG investing is the practice of incorporating environmental, social and/or governance (ESG) considerations into the portfolio construction and monitoring process.
+5. ESG Strategies

+ESG investing is the practice of incorporating environmental, social and/or governance (ESG) considerations into the portfolio construction and monitoring process.
 ESG is a term that is often used synonymously with sustainable investing, socially responsible investing, mission-related investing, or impact investing and screening.
 "Environment" focuses on themes including but not limited to climate impact and greenhouse gas emissions, energy efficiency, air and water pollution, water scarcity, biodiversity, sustainability practices, and site restoration issues.
 "Social" focuses on themes including but not limited to human rights, local community impact and employment, child labor, working conditions, health and safety, and anti-corruption issues.
 "Governance" focuses on themes including but not limited to the alignment of stakeholders' interests, executive compensation, board independence and composition, and other shareholder rights issues.
 There are multiple approaches to ESG investing that may involve the exclusion, integration, and/or engagement of particular companies, countries, municipalities, factors, trends or other investment opportunities meeting certain criteria.